EmergeTools/emerge-android/snapshots/README.md

 _Snapshot support was added in 2.0.0, versions below 2.X do not support snapshots._

-Then run the `emergeLocalSnapshots<variant>` task to generate snapshots.
+Then, run the `emergeLocalSnapshots<variant>` task to generate snapshots.
 You'll need a connected device or emulator actively running.

 ```shell